Use Analytics to Paint a Picture of Your Senior Living Community for Residents

 4 Analytics KPIs Your Community Should Track

-- Inquiry volume and type – Within Google Analytics, segment each channel your community allocates marketing, to understand which channel performs best.
-Your team can also track the type of inquiry that drove the conversion within the channel (a user submitting a form, booking a tour of your community).
-For teams that want to precisely tie an ROI back to resident acquisition goals and prove out value, these reports in Google Analytics will provide valuable insights.
+- Inquiry volume and type – Within Google Analytics, segment each channel your community allocates to marketing to understand which channel is performing best.
+Your team can also track the type of inquiry that drove the conversion within the channel (a user submitting a form, booking a tour of your community, etc.).
+For teams that want to precisely tie an ROI back to resident acquisition goals and prove out value, these reports in Google Analytics will provide valuable insight.

 - Cost Per Inquiry – Not all leads cost the same.
 Track the cost per inquiry to know the average cost your community spends to close a lead per channel.
 Determine the cost per inquiry for traditional and digital channels to shift budgets where needed throughout the year to meet resident acquisition demand.

 - Traffic Volume & Source – Understanding which channel drives the most traffic will enable your community the ability to allocate marketing spend with certainty.
-Identifying the source of the initial interaction in each channel can provide your team insights into how residents are converting and interacting within various channels.
+Identifying the source of the initial interaction in each channel can provide insight into how residents are converting and interacting within various channels.
 Some channels will close a conversion for your community, while another may assist in a conversion.
-Parse through these reports so your team can narrow the gap on conversions, while gaining insight into the resident’s journey and the role each channel plays.
+Parse through these reports so your team can narrow the gap on conversions while gaining insight into the role each channel plays in the resident journey.

 - Traffic Quality – Ensuring that your community attracts the right type of resident based on your specific levels of care is paramount to continually maintaining a census and keeping a full waiting list.
 Traffic quality can be determined by tracking bounce rate, time on page, click attribution, and other specified metrics your community wants to segment in Google Analytics.